ceregousa/slate/source/index.html.md

 On the configuration page you will be able to get your Bearer token that you will need to use for API calls.

-Cerego expects for Bearer token to be included in all API requests to the server in a header.
+Cerego expects the Bearer token to be included in all API requests to the server in a header.
 The header should look like:

 `Authorization: Bearer cDPuiaEQrttyDpGU8a1aJtltFUDJY9W31Hi/K+SY9c2WuqHio3dBVtBjagLxyh6U`